How to Build a Low‑Cost Home Chemistry Lab for Kids: Step‑by‑Step Guide

 - pH Rainbow: Mix cabbage juice (a natural pH indicator) with vinegar, baking soda, and soap to see color changes.

 All you need are kitchen staples and a bit of curiosity.
-The DIY Science Lab blog encourages you to let kids pick an experiment they’re excited about—then help them plan it out.
+Let kids pick an experiment they’re excited about—then help them plan it out.

 Safety Tips (The Real Talk)